Our Commitment to Safety Excellence

 Adventure Activities

-High-adventure activities like our climbing walls, zip lines, and challenge courses are overseen by specially trained instructors with additional certifications.
+On camp adventure activities like our climbing wall, zip line, and challenge course is overseen by specially trained instructors.
 All equipment is inspected daily and professionally maintained according to manufacturer specifications.

 Transportation Safety

-All off-camp trips follow strict transportation safety protocols, including vehicle inspections, qualified drivers, and detailed itineraries shared with our office and parents.
+All off-camp trips follow transportation safety protocols, including vehicle inspections, driver training and background checks, and detailed itineraries are approved by a director and shared with our office.

 Campus Security & Access Control